-A review of the PSII resource and activity associated with the Patient Safety Incident Response Framework for the period January 2022 - December 2022 has been undertaken to determine how many PSIIs can be supported during 2024/25.
+A review of the PSII resource and activity associated with existing Serious Incident Investigations for the period 2018 - 2020 has been undertaken to determine how many PSIIs can be supported during 2021/23.
 This review was carried out alongside the Patient Safety Incident Standards to ensure that all future PSIIs are compliant with these standards.

 Additionally, a review has been completed to determine the current level of resource for non-PSII related activity.
 This supports planning of appropriate responses using different review techniques where PSII is not indicated.